jpthibault/powerlifting-calculator/PRD.md

     `((total * percentage) - 45) / 2`
     - Assume the barbell weighs 45 lbs.
     - Round the result to the nearest 0.5 lbs for practical loading.
+  - **Animation:**
+    - Weights slide in sequentially from their respective sides (left or right) using Material-UI's `Slide` component.
+    - The animation delay is dynamically calculated to ensure sequential transitions.

 ### 4. Responsive Design
 - The app should be mobile-friendly and work well on both desktop and mobile devices.

+### 5. Settings Page
+- **Description:** A dedicated page where users can modify application settings.
+- **Features:**
+  - Adjust animation delay (in milliseconds).
+  - Change the border color for weights.
+  - Select the default exercise type (Deadlift, Bench Press, or Back Squat).
+- **Behavior:**
+  - All settings are stored in `localStorage` and persist across sessions.
+  - Changes are dynamically applied to the application.
+- **UI Elements:**
+  - Input fields for numeric and text values.
+  - Dropdown menu for selecting exercise type.
+  - Save button to confirm changes.

 ---